opencadc/canfar-portal/docs/jcmt_starlink/index_en.md

 Now, create a new user using the Create User script from the quick start tutoral, repeated here:

-You might need to create a different user than the default one, and for batch processing to work, it is presently necessary for you to create a user on the VM with your CANFAR username.
+You might need to create a different user than the default one, and for batch processing to work, it is presently necessary for you to create a user on the VM with your CADC username.
 You can use a wrapper script for this:

 <div class="shell">